Where Jesus is Lord and people matter!

-The Lake Pontchartrain Causeway is the longest over-water bridge in the world at 23.87 miles Louisiana 's 6.5 million acres of wetlands are the greatest wetland area in America .
+The Lake Pontchartrain Causeway is the longest over-water bridge in the world at 23.87 miles.
+Louisiana's 6.5 million acres of wetlands comprise the greatest wetland area in America .

 The first bottler of Coca-Cola, Joseph Biedenharn, lived in Monroe, Louisiana and was one of the founders of Delta Air Lines, initially called Delta Air Service.

 Delta Airlines got its start in Monroe, Louisiana when County Agent, C.E.
 Woolman, decided to try dusting the Boll Weevil that was destroying the Cotton crops in the Mississippi River Delta from an airplane.
 It was the first crop dusting service in the world.

 Southern University in Baton Rouge, Louisiana is the largest predominantly black university in America

 Baton Rouge was the site of the only American Revolution battle outside the original 13 colonies.

 The formal transfer of the Louisiana Purchase was made at the Cabildo building in New Orleans on December 20, 1803.

 The staircase at Chrétien Point, in Sunset, Louisiana was copied for Tara in "Gone with the Wind."